 Henry Green was born in 1825.
 He arrived in Australia with his wife Jane (née Cox) on the Cambodia as assisted immigrants in March 1852.
-Shipping records give John's age as 27 and Jane's as 29.
+Shipping records give Henry's age as 27 and Jane's as 29.
 Their son John was born in 1855.

 The family moved to Connewarre in 1861 purchasing Crown land on the west side of Blackrock Road on the coastline, which he added to later.

 The Connewarre Road Board elected him Dog and Thistle Inspector in 1865.
 He was one of three managers of the Connewarre Farmers' Common in 1869.
-(The common was proclaimed in 1960-61 in the area of Sparrovale and the old racecourse.
+(The common was proclaimed in 1860-61 mainly in the area of Sparrovale and the old racecourse.
 It was 4500 acres being all the unappropriated Crown lands in the Parish of Connewarre.)
 He was appointed to the School Board of Advice in the district of Connewarre in 1880.
 He was appointed a member of the Board of Advice for the Connewarre riding of the shire of South Barwon in 1886.